Due to the current financial situation, the following guidelines will apply to Classifications and Reclassifications:

 Requests for reclassifications are on hold until further notice, unless the requested reclassifications are part of a planned or existing reorganization that will result in the overall savings of people and/or funds.

-Only classification requests deemed critical by Leslie Kirwan and Dean Gay will be allowed to proceed (outside of those positions that are 100% supported by: sponsored, research, faculty start-up funds or by endowment/restricted funds can be determined as critical at the divisional level).
+Only classification requests deemed critical by Mary Ann Bradley and Dean Gay will be allowed to proceed (outside of those positions that are 100% supported by: sponsored, research, faculty start-up funds or by endowment/restricted funds can be determined as critical at the divisional level).

 - Classification requests for those positions that are 100% supported by: sponsored, research, faculty start-up funds or by endowment/restricted funds can be determined as critical at the divisional level and do not require CPR review prior to being submitted for review by the classification committee.